ThrottlingTroll/ThrottlingTroll/README.md

 * Programmatically, at service startup.
 * Dynamically, by providing a callback, which ThrottlingTroll will periodically call to get updated values.

-See examples for all of these options below.
+See more examples for all of these options below.

 ## How to use for Ingress Throttling